Snowflake-Labs/sfquickstarts/site/sfguides/src/gain_insights_from_unstructured_data/gain_insights_from_unstructured_data.md

 You will need the following things before beginning:

 * Snowflake account in a cloud region where Snowflake Cortex LLM functions/models are [supported](https://docs.snowflake.com/user-guide/snowflake-cortex/llm-functions#availability).
-  * Cortex functions used - Complete, Translate, Sentiment
+  * Cortex functions used - Complete, Translate, Sentiment, ClassifyText
   * Model used - mistral-large2
 * Snowflake Notebook enabled in your Snowflake account